Feature #964: === GUI ===

 Also to be discussed: in favor of an intuitive real-space representation of a layer stack, multilayer differs from all other widgets in the way widget composition is represented.
 Perhaps I would prefer a more abstract, but uniform representation, with lines going from layers' "out" connector to multilayer's "layer" connector.

-#1 Updated by pospelov about 3 years ago
+#1 Updated by pospelov over 3 years ago

 Here are some clarifications: